sxweetlollipop2912/flight-booking-api/README.md

 This API supports the following operations:

 1. Get the list of all flight tickets for sale
-2. Get details of a single flight ticket
+2. Get details of one single flight ticket
 3. Login/register a user
 4. Add a flight ticket to cart
 5. Get the list of all tickets in cart